Version-Control Systems for Linux

 SCCS (link)

-SCCS (Source Code Control System) is the oldest SCM, a local-oriented (non-network-aware) system developed in 1972 by Marc Rochkind at Bell Labs on an IBM System/370 running OS/MVT.
+SCCS (Source Code Control System) is the oldest VCS, a local-oriented (non-network-aware) system developed in 1972 by Marc Rochkind at Bell Labs on an IBM System/370 running OS/MVT.
 It's the first change-management system to record a distinct identifier for each revision and keep a clear revision history.
 Version numbers are in format "major.minor".
-Uses weave storage, which makes it an excellent foundation for building advanced SCMs, despite SCCS's antiquity.
+Uses weave storage, which makes it an excellent foundation for building advanced VCSs, despite SCCS's antiquity.
 Does locking, uses a central repository.
 Versions files (doesn't do changesets).
-Doesn't handle binary files.
+Jörg Schilling, who now maintains SCCS, says support for binary files was added under Sun Microsystems's sponsorship of the project in late 1986.
 No merging.
-Confusing command-line interface.
+Confusing command-line interface (if you're used to RCS, at least; opinions are divided on this matter).

 SiVeCo (link)